 Update 2019: I recently upgraded our sleeping bags to Mountain Hardware Phantom Flames, bought from Rock and Run for the excellent price of £190 each.
 I partially funded these by selling our old sleeping bags on eBay for nearly twice what I paid for them.
 The new bags contain 170g more down than our previous ones but are only 100g heavier.
 They contain 570g of 800FP down in a 1kg bag.
 They are a step up for us as they are filled with hydrophobic down and have a full-length zip, which makes them easier to use as a blanket when too warm.
 We have only used these a couple of times so far, but I have been very impressed with them.
 They are extremely warm, but as a cold sleeper, that’s how I like it.
 I will review them here in full once we have had chance to try them out properly.

 You should always use down sleeping bags in conjunction with a liner as down is challenging to wash.
 We use a thick liner in cooler weather and a thin, lighter weight one in summer.
 For a thin lightweight liner that has a very small pack size and is quick to dry once washed, silk or faux silk is the best choice.
 The cheapest silk liner I have found comes from Decathlon at £25 each.
 Faux-silk liners are about half this price.
 We have one of each and to be honest I can’t tell the difference, except that the real silk one has ripped, whereas the faux one hasn’t.
 Both weigh around 150g.
 If the weather is very hot then you can unzip your sleeping bag and use it as a blanket over you inside the liner or just sleep in the liner alone.
 For colder times we use Lifeventure thermolite liners.
 These are a sort of stretchy t-shirt type material but perhaps lighter in weight.
 I don’t think they increase warmth by as much as is claimed, but they are still very cosy.
-They weigh 370g each and cost me about £12 each new on eBay, though they seem to be about twice that price now.
+They weigh 370g each and can be found here on Joe’s shop

 We have a down blanket each which we use to top up our sleeping bags in cold weather.
 They are fairly bulky and weigh 450g each, so they only taken with us on short winter trips.
 I have successfully used one of these on its own as a very lightweight sleeping bag in hot weather.
 Ours were from eBay at £20 each, but down blankets/quilts can cost many times more than that.
 Ours were a type that used to be sold by Costco as a down throw.
 You can still find them on eBay for around £25 by searching for ‘packable down throw’.
 They are large enough for two friendly people to share one to save weight.
 They will slip off in the night if you don’t fix them to your sleeping bag somehow (see below for a solution).